JujuAdams/Scribble/9.6/faq.md

 &nbsp;

+## Fonts on dynamic texture pages sometimes don't appear!

+Previous versions of Scribble had issues with all fonts in dynamic texture groups appearing as invisible even after loading the texture group.
+This is due to an upstream bug in GameMaker where unloaded texture pages will return invalid dimensions until their texture group has been loaded (and/or fetched).
+This then leads to glyph UVs being invalid which causes glyphs to appear invisible.
+Scribble 9.6 adds some glyph UV correction when caching a text model provided that dynamic texture groups for fonts have been loaded.

+!> Scribble cannot automatically fix text models that have been cached with invalid data because a dynamic texture group wasn't loaded at the time the text was cached.
+You must ensure that you're only caching text that relies on dynamic texture group fonts *after* that texture group was loaded.

+You can force all text models to refresh themselves with `scribble_refresh_everything()`.
+After calling this function, all text models will rebuild themselves, correcting any skewiff UV coordinates if they can.
+You will very likely want to use this after a related dynamic texture group has been loaded to ensure all text models are up to date.

+&nbsp;

 ## I can't use `font_add()` fonts with Scribble Deluxe but I can with Scribble Junior.
 What's that about?

 Scribble Junior is performing a sleight of hand to support `font_add()`. if you use a dynamic font with Scribble Junior then it turns off all of the optimisations and the library instead functions as a nice interface for what is ultimately GameMaker's native text drawing with some extra features.
 For other types of font, Scribble Junior makes vertex buffers and renders at maximum efficiency.